 How long do Mountain Feist live?

-A Mountain Feist’s lifespan is about 18 years, which is quite a long time in doggie years.
+As mentioned above the Mountain Feist’s lifespan is about 18 years, which is quite a long time in doggie years.
 Mountain Feists have no known health issues, aside from common conditions like hip dysplasia and ear infection.

 Sufficient exercise for the Mountain Feist

 A Mountain Feist is a highly energetic dog that requires at least 45 minutes of exercise each day.
 They like to jump and run and they can climb trees, so you need to trade your couch for some outdoor activities with this pooch.

 These dogs are low-maintenance when it comes to grooming.
 Once-a-week brushing is enough to keep their coats looking good.

 Bathe your Mountain Feist only when necessary, unless they smell or they get really dirty from hunting.
 Frequent baths may cause their skin to dry out and result in allergies.

 Proper food and diet for the Mountain Feist

 One to two cups of dry dog food divided into two meals daily should be enough for a Mountain Feist.
 We recommend that you check with your vet on what your pet’s nutritional needs are depending on their age, activity levels, and weight.